FilipDominec/rp2daq/README.md

 <details>
   <summary><ins>Q: Are there projects with similar scope?</ins></summary>

 A: [Telemetrix](https://github.com/MrYsLab/Telemetrix4RpiPico) also uses RP2 as a device controlled from Python script in computer.
-RP2DAQ aims for higher performance and broader range of capabilities.
-However, parts of RP2DAQ code and concepts were inspired by Telemetrix.
+Rp2daq aims for higher performance and broader range of capabilities.
+However, the report handling subsystem in rp2daq was inspired by Telemetrix.

+[PyFirmata](https://pypi.org/project/pyFirmata/) does a similar job, but has not received an update for a while.

+Digital I/O can similarly be performed with [PyFtdi](https://github.com/eblot/pyftdi).

 </details>